Nutriadmin/hipaa-policies/source/sections/01-introduction.md

 ## 1.5 Version Control

-Refer to the GitHub repository at [https://github.com/Nutriadmin/policies/](https://github.com/Nutriadmin/policies/) for the full version history of these policies.
+Refer to the Azure DevOps repository at [https://dev.azure.com/nutriadmin/NutriAdmin%20Policies](https://dev.azure.com/nutriadmin/NutriAdmin%20Policies) for the full version history of these policies.